noahehall/theBookOfNoah/0current/aws/exams/services/compute/ec2.md

 - [see markdown file](../networkingContentDelivery/securitygroups.md)

+### Instance Store

+- storage used as an internal, directly attached data volume; e.g. a laptops internal harddrive
+- positives
+  - i/o is faster than attaching an ebs volume due to the close proximity of the physical storage to the physical ec2 server
+- negatives
+  - its lifecycle is tied to the lifecycle of the ec2 instance; once the ec2 is down, the data on the instance store is lost

 ## considerations

 - key pair: if you dont plan on sshing into a server a keypair isnt required
   - you can always use the cloud shell via the console
+- storage: every EC2 needs block storage
+  - use cases: bootvolume for the operating system, attachable data volume
+  - internal storage: ec2 Instance Store
+  - external storage: ebs volume

 ### configuration